JetBrains/svg-mixer/packages/svg-mixer/README.md

 # SVG Mixer

-Library for generating and transforming SVG sprites in modern way!
+Library for generating and transforming SVG sprites in modern way.

 ## Table of contents